AFC U-20 Asian Cup: Comprehensive team results by tournament

-Summary (1959-2023)
+Overall team records

+In this ranking 3 points are awarded for a win, 1 for a draw and 0 for a loss.
+As per statistical convention in football, matches decided in extra time are counted as wins and losses, while matches decided by penalty shoot-outs are counted as draws.
+Teams are ranked by total points, then by goal difference, then by goals scored.

 1 No longer an AFC member.

 2 Represented South Vietnam from 1959 to 1974.

 3 Representing South Yemen in 1975 and North Yemen in 1978.

 4 Not an AFC member: participated in tournament as part of intercontinental play-off to qualify for the 1993 FIFA World Youth Championship.